Masmiseim36/nxpSDK/middleware/mcuboot_opensource/docs/readme-zephyr.md

-After building the bootloader, the binaries should reside in `build/zephyr/zephyr.{bin,hex,elf}`, where `build` is the build directory you chose when running `cmake`.
-Use the Zephyr build system `flash` target to flash these binaries, usually by running `make flash` (or `ninja flash`, etc.) from the build directory.
+After building the bootloader, the binaries should reside in `build/zephyr/zephyr.{bin,hex,elf}`, where `build` is the build directory you chose when running `west build`.
+Use `west flash` to flash these binaries from the build directory.
 Depending on the target and flash tool used, this might erase the whole of the flash memory (mass erase) or only the sectors where the bootloader resides prior to programming the bootloader image itself.